Horse-profile.jpg

 Authoritarianism has risen across the globe, and with it the cruelty and gross self-interest that corrupts reason, truth, and the ability of diverse people to deliberate about the common good.
 What might civic responsibility look like in an ancient, pre-democratic time?

-In The Iliad, for me, the character of Thersites — the soldier who publicly challenged the motives of Agamemnon, the Greek commander at Troy, models the act of ethical protest.
-For Homer, this protest is dismissed, because it doesn’t square with the bard’s heroic theme.
+In The Iliad the character of Thersites — the soldier who publicly challenged the motives of Agamemnon, the Greek commander at Troy, models the act of ethical protest.
+For Homer, this protest is dismissed, because it doesn’t square with the poet’s heroic theme.
 But later in history, philosophers like Hegel, see Thersites as a character who speaks truth to power.

-I’ve expanded on this latter interpretation of Thersites’ courage to protest the loss of truth and ethics today.
-In The Iliad the mob backs their oppressors when Odysseus beats Thersites to the ground, even though their own lives will be sacrificed to the greed of Agamemnon’s war.
+Absent Now the Dead expands on this latter interpretation of Thersites’ courage to protest the loss of truth and ethics today.
+In The Iliad the mob backs their wealthy kings and oppressors when Odysseus beats Thersites to the ground, even though their own lives will be sacrificed to the greed of Agamemnon’s war.
 Today such men attempt to grind democracies to extinction, and if democracies fall, so does the struggle for a sustainable, humane world.

-In my retelling Thersites knows he may not succeed in his confrontation with the demagogues, but by standing up and showing the danger they pose, he may achieve some instructive good.
+In this retelling Thersites knows his arguments may fail in his confrontation with history’s demagogues, but by showing the danger their contemporaries pose to us, he may achieve some instructive good.

-(Today, November 6th, 2024.
-The arc of American history now bends away toward the abyss.
+— November 6th, 2024.
+The arc of history now bends away toward the abyss.
 But art and thought endure.
-Cruelty and tyranny do not last forever.)
+Tyranny does not last forever.

 Running time: 56 minutes